-After lunch, head to Depoe Bay, a tiny, bustling community on Hwy 101 and home to the world's smallest harbor.
+After lunch, head south on Hwy 101 to Depoe Bay, a quaint, bustling community and home to the world's smallest harbor.
 Spend a couple of hours browsing through shops or take a whale watching trip or a one hour scenic coastline trip with Tradewinds Charters.
-After your excursion in Depoe Bay, head South to Newport.
+After your excursion in Depoe Bay, head south to Newport.

 A great afternoon stop is the Agate Beach Golf Course.
 A nine hole course with a complete pro shop is open year-round.

-More charter boat adventures await you at Sea Gull Charters, a full service operator on Newport's Historic Bayfront where you can take a briny port fishing trip, go whale watching or leisurely cruise on Yaquina Bay.
-Catered box lunches are available.
+More charter boat adventures await you at Newport's Historic Bayfront where you can take a briny port fishing trip, go whale watching or take a leisurely cruise on Yaquina Bay.

 If shopping is your fancy, Newport is the place for you.
-You'll find a variety of shops at Aquarium Village, Sea Towne Courtyard, Historic Nye Beach, Deco District City Center, Historic Bayfront, Whaler's Village, Wal-Mart, Craft Warehouse and the Bay Bridge District.
+You'll find a variety of shops at Aquarium Village, Sea Towne Courtyard, Historic Nye Beach, Deco District City Center, Historic Bayfront, Walmart, and Whaler's Village.
 Explore all of these shops to find your treasures.

-After golf or shopping, check into your hotel, relax and enjoy a leisurely walk on the beach or through Newport's Art Deco District before dinner.
+After golfing or shopping, check into your hotel, relax and enjoy a leisurely walk on the beach or through Newport's Art Deco District before dinner.
 Newport is home to many fine restaurants.
-Seafood, Mediterranean, steak, sandwiches, and Italian entrees can be found in our coastal town.
+Seafood, Mediterranean, steak, sandwiches, and Italian entrees can be found throughout our coastal town.

-The next morning begins with a hearty breakfast at one of Newport's fine restaurants and fun at Mariner Square; home of Ripley's Believe It Or Not!, The Wax Works and Undersea Gardens.
+The next morning begins with a hearty breakfast at one of Newport's fine restaurants on the Historic Bayfront and fun at Mariner Square, home of Ripley's Believe It Or Not!, The Wax Works and Undersea Gardens.
 After wandering these three attractions you will be ready for lunch.
-Cross the bridge to Newport's South side.
-You will find restaurants to tantalize your tastebuds.
+Cross the bridge to South Beach.
+You will find restaurants to tantalize your taste buds.
 After lunch, quench your thirst at Rogue Ale Brewery and Tasting Room.
 You will find micro beers famous throughout the Pacific Northwest.

 On your way back to Portland (via Hwy 20 to I-5) stop in Toledo (7 miles East of Newport) where you will find art galleries and you can step back in time and visit a part of Lincoln County's history in the many antique shops that line Main Street.